ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/advanced/multi-threading.md

     Usually, you use `Terminated` extensively in the `Execute` method.

-    You kinda have to check it religiously inside `Execute`, especially if you have a long running and/or blocking thread.
+    You kinda have to check it **religiously** inside `Execute`, especially if you have a long running and/or blocking thread.

     But, if I'm not mistaken, the `Terminated` property is privacy level protected.
 Hence, you **should not use it outside** `Execute`.

     To terminate a thread you call `Terminate`.
 Then if you need to make sure it's done and has cleaned up, you use `WaitFor`.

-- **WaitFor Method**
+- **FreeOnTerminate Property**

-    - `WaitFor` waits for the thread to terminate, and returns the exit status.
+    - If `FreeOnTerminate` is `True`, the thread object is automatically freed when the `Execute` method finishes.
+    - If `FreeOnTerminate` is `False`, you need to free the thread object manually.

 - **Synchronize Method**
     - Threads **should not directly update visible components** (like UI elements).